-The RESET pin is both an input and an open-drain output with integrated RON weak pull-up resistor.
+The RESET pin is both an input and an open-drain output with integrated R{ON} weak pull-up resistor.
 This pull-up has no fixed value but varies in accordance with the input voltage.
 It can be pulled low by external circuitry to reset the device.
-See Electrical Characteristic section for more details.
+See "CONTROL PIN CHARACTERISTICS" on page 159 for more details.

-A RESET signal originating from an external source must have a duration of at least $t{h(RSTL)in}$ in order to be recognized.
+A RESET signal originating from an external source must have a duration of at least $t{h(RSTL)in}$ in order to be recognized (see Figure 14).
 This detection is asynchronous and therefore the MCU can enter reset state even in HALT mode.